EnterpriseDB/repmgr/doc/upgrading-from-repmgr3.md

-Other configuration items have been changed to command line options, and vice-versa, e.g. to avoid hard-coding items such as a a node's upstream ID, which might change oer time.
+Other configuration items have been changed to command line options, and vice-versa, e.g. to avoid hard-coding items such as a a node's upstream ID, which might change over time.

 `repmgr` will issue a warning about deprecated/altered options.